 At the Bingleys’ masked ball, Lizzy’s pragmatic friend, Charlotte, confides that while Lizzy might have marital choices, Charlotte herself is in no position to be picky--and that romantic love is not the only path to contentment.

-(Partial, sung by the Bennet Family)
+(Click song title above to hear it sung by the Bennet Family)

 The sudden departure of the Bingley party for London devastates Jane, and her family for her.
 Elizabeth suspects the manipulation of Bingley’s spiteful sister Caroline.
 But she is unaware of the impact of the rude behavior of her younger sisters and her mother, plus her own attentions to the secret scoundrel Wickham, upon Darcy—who has decided to rescue his friend--and himself--from the clutches of the conniving Bennet women by taking his party off to London.